Graduate Assistantship FAQs

 Any admitted or enrolled graduate student meeting all academic requirements.

 The compensation package can vary depending on the assistantship.
-Typically, a compensation package includes a tuition waiver, professional development funds, discounted health insurance, and a monthly stipend of approximately $1,000.
+Typically, a compensation package includes a tuition waiver, professional development funds, discounted health insurance, and a monthly stipend starting at $1,125.

 The number of available assistantships varies each year.